iron-fish/website/docs/onboarding/rpc/chain.md

 }
 `} />

-## chain/showChain
+## <GithubCodeLink link="chain/showChain" /> chain/showChain

-Renders the chain from an optional sequence range
+Renders the entire chain.

+If stop and stop values are provided, only the blocks between the start and stop sequences will be shown.

 #### Request